 This is where your mind gets blown: cheese, grape and wine appetizers to start.
 Salmon with couscous.
 Asparagus.
 Spinach salad with hazelnuts and blueberries.
 Strawberry shortcake.
 That’s one meal folks.

 Another: Caprese bruschetta apps, then tri-tip beef or halibut, with corn on the cob, mashed potatoes and homemade coleslaw.
 Ever had brownies from a Dutch oven for dessert?
 You will.

 If you’re a real foodie, like, a serious gourmet, or if you just like to eat like royalty, there are some specialty trips you should check out.
 Join executive chefs, brewmasters and vintners who help us put on floating feasts that combine incredible culinary concoctions with amazing libations.

 Example: Andouille sausage, shrimp and crawfish fritter with cilantro remoulade paired with Pinot Noir.
 Then a charcuterie platter, with a Roussanne.
 Those are the appetizers.
 Then a farm cabbage salad, with lemon tarragon vinaigrette, paired with a Viognier.
 Follow with a Chicken Viogneir entree with morel mushrooms, white truffle grits and micro mustard green salad.
 Mate that with a Syrah.
 Top it off with “Downtown” s’mores — chocolate ganache and toasted marshmallows, with a Port from Woodridge Creek Winery.

-That’s just 1 meal from this year’s Wine Tasting Trip on the Rogue River in Oregon.
+That’s just one meal from this year’s Wine Tasting Trip on the Rogue River in Oregon.